 Enjoy your summer fruits and sangria together in cake form!
 This summer sangria cake is packed full of juicy, sun-ripened fruit and, you guessed it, sangria!
-This cake is so light, fluffy and has just the right amount of sweetness to take you off your feet!
+This fruit cake recipe is made with light sponge cake layers, soaked with fruity sangria, frosted with a fluffy berry whipped cream frosting and packed full of fresh fruit and berries!
+This sangria cake is so light, fluffy and has just the right amount of sweetness to take you off your feet!

 Watch my video recipe for my step-by-step instructions!
 Want new recipe updates?
 Make sure you’re subscribed to my YouTube channel!

 You’ll be enjoying this fruit cake all summer long once you try it!
 I make the cake with super light and fluffy sponge cake layers, then soak the layers with sweet sangria wine.
 This wine isn’t too strong or overwhelming, making it perfect for adding to desserts like this one.
 If you want a non-alcoholic version of this cake, just grab your favorite fruit punch or fruit juice.

 I fill the cake with loads of fresh fruit – nectarines, cherries, strawberries, raspberries and blackberries.
 Feel free to add your favorite fruits!
 If you like it in your sangria, add it to this cake!
 And for the frosting, I went with my berry whipped cream frosting.
 It’s my favorite whipped cream frosting and it’s perfect for this cake!

 I love using my basic sponge cake recipe for this sangria cake because it’s the ideal base for the sangria.
 Sponge cake is always dry, but super fluffy.
 It absorbs liquids very well, so you can infuse it with just about anything.
 Making perfect sponge cake layers can seem intimidating but if you follow these steps, you’ll be a pro from your first try!